 - Choline is an essential vitamin for brain and eye function.
 Because this vitamin is so vital to the brain’s natural functions, it’s a fantastic addition to baby cereals.
 Each serving of organic Gerber cereal contains 15mg of choline, which provides your baby’s brain a boost.

 This cereal appeals to me since it is organic.
 It’s also non-GMO, contains no salt, and contains no added sweeteners.
-Now that the frightening thing is out of the way, we can concentrate on flavour and texture.
+Now that the frightening thing is out of the way, we can concentrate on flavor and texture.
 This is drab, drab, drab!
 If you don’t add any taste with fruit or vegetables, a newborn with an experimental palette will undoubtedly reject it.
 The texture is OK, not as fine as other rice cereals, but it melts easily.
 Allowing the rice cereal to soak in the liquid for a few minutes results in a smoother end product, according to my research.
-Take care of the back-up, termed cereal-induced constipation, as you would with any rice cereal.
+Take care of the backup, termed cereal-induced constipation, as you would with any rice cereal.

 Although the 8x Organic Carrot Quinoa Infant & Baby Cereal isn’t well-known, it doesn’t mean it’s not well-made.
 This product is expensive, so it’s probably best suited for a newborn who only consumes rice porridge once or twice a day.
 This cereal is an excellent choice for the first food for your child because of its affordability and nutritional profile.